 - Data analytics

-There are two versions of ISPmanager: Lite (which is for personal use) and Business (which is for those providing shared hosting services).
+There are two versions of ISPmanager: Lite (for personal use) and Business (for those providing shared hosting services).

 More specifically, you will get the website, email, domain, and account management features you expect from a control panel, but you will also get e-commerce and marketing-related services.

-First, there is an open source, a community-maintained version that can be used by anyone free of charge.
+First, there is an open-source, community-maintained version that can be used by anyone free of charge.

 Connection to Webmin

 Virtualmin is built on top of (and still integrates well with) Webmin, which we discuss immediately below.
 Virtualmin differentiates itself from Webmin by branding itself as an option for serious system administrators who need lots of features for managing their infrastructure.